Desbo Mohono

-Sebonta Desbo Mohono (born 28 October 1970) is a South African politician who is currently serving as the North West's Member of the Executive Council (MEC) for Agriculture and Rural Development since December 2018.
-Since 2009, she has served continuously in the North West Provincial Legislature and the Executive Council of the North West, including as MEC for Tourism from 2014 to 2018.
+Sebonta Desbo Mohono (born 28 October 1970) is a South African politician who is currently serving as the speaker of the North West Provincial Legislature.
+Since 2009, she has served continuously in the North West Provincial Legislature and the Executive Council of the North West, including as MEC for Tourism from 2014 to 2018 and as the MEC for Agriculture and Rural Development from December 2018 until June 2024.

 A teacher by training, she rose to political prominence through the South African Democratic Teachers Union and Congress of South African Trade Unions.
 She is a member of the African National Congress and in 2022 was elected to a four-year term on the party's Provincial Executive Committee.

 Early life and career

 Mohono was born on 28 October 1970 in the village of Chaneng near Rustenberg, now part of South Africa's North West province.
 She was initially schooled in that region but matriculated at Seabe High School in present-day Mpumalanga.
 In 1993, after completing a tertiary diploma in teaching, she began work as a teacher.
 While a teacher, she rose through the regional and provincial ranks of the South African Democratic Teachers Union, an affiliate of the Congress of South African Trade Unions (COSATU), and she was a member of COSATU's provincial executive in the North West from 2004 to 2009.